velickovicdj/A315-54K-34P6-OpenCore/README.md

-# A315-54K-34P6 OpenCore macOS Big Sur
+# A315-54K-34P6 OpenCore macOS Monterey

-This repository contains prebuilt OpenCore files used for booting macOS Big Sur on Acer Aspire 3 A315-54K-34P6.
+This repository contains prebuilt OpenCore files used for booting macOS Monterey on Acer Aspire 3 A315-54K-34P6.

 <img src="assets/screenshot.jpg">

 ## :warning: WARNING:

 This is not a guide nor a plug and play EFI folder.
-This OpenCore configuration is optimized for my specific hardware (Even some kexts are custom compiled to match it).
+This OpenCore configuration is optimized for my specific hardware.
 Use it only as a reference!

 ## :computer: Hardware: